Heraldry Symbols & What They Mean

 More specifically, the hunting horn was the sign of a hunter.
 There are other instruments used as charges as well, such as pipes, tabors and others, though their specific symbolic meanings are not certain.

-The key is a symbol of knowledge and of guardianship.
+The key is a symbol of knowledge and of guardianship in heraldry.
 Two keys crossed in saltire is the emblem of St. Peter who held the keys to the gates of heaven, and this emblem is part of the insignia of His Holiness the Pope.

 They occur in many ecclesiastical coats of arms but also in the arms of regular families.